AMJerez/food_ratings_regression/README.md

 <center><strong>Relationship Between Cooking Time and Rating</strong></center>

-[There goes a graph]
+<iframe
+  src="assets/cooking_time_and_rating.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

-**Interpretation:** The scatter plot and box plot reveal the relationship between cooking time and ratings.
+**Interpretation:** The scatter plot reveal the relationship between cooking time and ratings.
 It appears that recipes with shorter cooking times have a wide range of ratings, while longer cooking times might affect the ratings differently.

 ### Interesting Aggregates